Tag a page URL with the Piwik PRO URL builder

 Let’s talk about those parameters:

-- utm_source (pk_source) – source of the click, eg. google
+- utm_source or pk_source: a source of the click, for example, google.

-- utm_medium (pk_medium) – by what medium this link was seen and clicked, eg. cpc
+- utm_medium or pk_medium: a medium where a link was seen and clicked, for example, cpc.

 To create comprehensive report we are using first three parameters which is completely complementary.
 Using those parameters will ensure data in following reports under Aquisition > Campaigns: